palapala-app/palapala_pdf/README.md

 For Chrome, mode headless=new seems to be slower for pdf rendering cases.

+On mac m3 (aug 24), chromium (brew install chromium) is about 3x slower then chrome?
+Maybe the chromium that get's installed is not ARM optimized?

 ## Primitive benchmark

 On a macbook m3, the throughput for 'hello world' PDF generation can reach around 25 docs/second when allowing for some concurrency.
 As Chrome is actually also very efficient, it scales really well for complex documents also.
 If you run this in Rails, the concurrency is being taken care of either by the front end thread pool or by the workers and you shouldn't have to think about this.
 (Using an external Chrome)